 Here is a listing of all of our shows.
 For video samples, please look under the “Video” tab.

-COMING SUMMER 2018: CAT AND MOUSE TALES Piccadilly Puppets’ new show will have kids “squeak”ing with delight as they watch several folktales featuring these furry friends and “purr” along with some early rock tunes.
+NEW SHOW SUMMER 2018: CAT AND MOUSE TALES Piccadilly Puppets’ new show will have kids “squeak”ing with delight as they watch several folktales featuring these furry friends and “purr” along with some early rock tunes.
 Will the cat ever catch the mouse, or can these natural enemies ever be friends?
+Ages 2-11.

 Developed originally for the Callaway Gardens Butterfly Center, this story follows Katy and Kevin Caterpillar through the stages of their lives – from egg, to caterpillar, to chrysalis, to butterfly – and their fascinating migration to Mexico.
 Narrated by Mother Nature, and can be narrated both in English & Spanish when requested.
 Rod and hand puppets.
 Perfect for families and festivals, or school groups ages 3-8.

 Chief One Feather introduces audiences to Georgia’s early inhabitants – the Cherokee.
 Presented in storytelling style, this show uses puppets and audience members in costume to tell Cherokee Creation Myths and a legend associated with the Trail of Tears.
 Good for festivals and families or ages 3-10.

 A playful variety show using puppets, simple objects, music, storytelling, and lots of audience participation.
 The children will discover that a little imagination can go a long way.
 Perfect for Preschoolers!